ilios/user-guide/learner-groups/remove-learner-group.md

 ## Check for Sessions

 It is important (even if the group has already been emptied of members) to make sure the Learner Group is not attached to any Courses and Sessions.
-There are several easy ways to make sure this is the case before permanently deleting the Learner Group.
+There are several easy ways to make sure this is the case before permanently deleting the learner group.

-The removal of the Learners from the Learner Group has not yet taken place.
+The removal of the learners from the Learner Group has not yet taken place.
 This is a good time to review for sessions and offerings with which this learner group is associated - before removing the members.
 As shown below, the calendar can be viewed to review the offerings associated with this learner group or there is an easily accessible listing available here as well.

 ![review options](../images/delete_learner_group/review_options.png)

-The calendar selected as shown above details the Offerings - may not be displayed if far in future or past.
+The calendar selected as shown above details the offerings - may not be displayed if far in future or past.
 The screen shot far below shows the "mouse over" of the calendared event.
 The session has not been published.
 This is known by appearance of the "Not Published" icon.

 ![not published icon](../images/delete_learner_group/not_published_icon.png)